mharizanova8703/-Professional-README-Generator/README.md

   ## Issues

-  If you have any issues contact Mariya at mharizanova@yahoo.com and find her other work at (https://github.com/mharizanova8703/) .
+  If you have any issues contact me at mharizanova@yahoo.com and find my other work at (https://github.com/mharizanova8703/) .